Yoronjima

-Okinoerabujima (沖永良部島), also known as Yoron, is one of the Amami Islands.
+Yoronjima (与論島), also known as Yoron, is one of the Amami Islands.

 The island, 20.8 km^{2} (8 sq. mi.) in area, has a population of approximately 6,000 people, and is administered as the town of Yoron, Kagoshima.
 Much of the island is within the borders of the Amami Guntō National Park.

 Geography

 Yoronjima is the southernmost of the Amami Islands and is located approximately 22 km north of Hedo Point, the northernmost point of Okinawa Island, and 563 km south of the southern tip of Kyushu.

 The island is an elevated coralline island with a highest point 97 m above sea level.
 The coast of the island is surrounded by a coral reef.

 Climate

 Yoronjima has a humid subtropical climate (Köppen climate classification Cfa) with very warm summers and mild winters.
 Precipitation is significant throughout the year, but is somewhat lower in winter.
 The island is subject to frequent typhoons.